realonbebeto/ecom-data-eng/README.md

 8. Run init_db_setup_v1 on the airflow UI to create the tables

 9. Activate ecom_dag_v1 on the airflow UI to schedule the pipeline.
-The schedule interval option is provided in code to customize for needs.
+The schedule interval option is provided in code to customize for needs e.g provision of `0 0 * * *` will run the pipeline every midnight.